SueMM00/AAE6102Assignment2/README.md

 - **File:** `applySkymaskFilter.m`
 - **Function:** `applySkymaskFilter`
 - **Description:**
   This function is a critical component of the **postnavigation phase**.
+This function is designed based on the method of Non-Line-of-Sight (NLOS).
 It applies a sky mask to isolate the sky region from input data such as satellite azimuth and elevation angles collected during navigation.
 By filtering out non-sky elements, it helps produce **cleaner and more relevant data** for downstream processing.

 - **Key Features:**
   - Masking and filtering of irrelevant environmental components